ckeditor/ckeditor5/docs/getting-started/integrations-cdn/react-default-cdn.md

 	</a>
 </p>

+React lets you build user interfaces out of individual pieces called components.
+CKEditor&nbsp;5 can be used as one of such components.
 This guide explains how to integrate CKEditor&nbsp;5 into your React application using CDN.

 <info-box hint>
 	Starting from version 6.0.0 of this package, you can use native type definitions provided by CKEditor&nbsp;5.
 Check the details about {@link getting-started/setup/typescript-support TypeScript support}.